bolderbrush10/SearchlightAssault/README.md

   AND also deal with the problem of the blueprint being nested in a book...
   Related? https://forums.factorio.com/viewtopic.php?t=99845

-- Newly created migration files aren't applied to save files until after the game restarts.
+- [Minor] Newly created migration files aren't applied to save files until after the game restarts.
   This doesn't seem to be documented anywhere, and makes it annoying to write migration files..
+  Similarly, deleting a migration file causes the game to throw errors until it's restarted.
+  (Someone else has probably already reported this, double check the forums later)